mjlee177/Capstone_Fruits_Classification/README.md

 Matthew J. Lee<br>
 BS/MS Mech/Aero Eng UC Davis, MBA Tepper, Tech Proj Mgmt UC Berkeley, ML & AI UC Berkeley<br>
-Aerospace Engineer, Technical Project Manager, AI Computer Vision Engineer, Entrepreneur<br>
+Aerospace Engineer, Technical Project Manager, AI Computer Vision Engineer, Robotics Engineer, Entrepreneur<br>
 https://mattjlee.info

 ## Introduction

 The goal of this capstone is to classify 10,000 pictures of 5 different fruits (apples, bananas, grapes, mangoes, strawberries).
 We explore multiple models (Conv2D/Maxpooling2D, MobileNetV2, EfficientNetV2B0, EfficientNetB7, ResNet152V2, InceptionV3, Xception, ConvNeXtBase) and then hypertune to report the best accuracy.

+Link to this notebook: https://github.com/mjlee177/Capstone_Fruits_Classification

 ## Dataset

 Kaggle dataset link: https://www.kaggle.com/datasets/utkarshsaxenadn/fruits-classification/

 The fruits classification dataset is from Kaggle.
 It contains 10,000 images with an even number (2,000 each) of 5 different types of fruits:
-- apples
+- Apples
-- bananas
+- Bananas
-- grapes
+- Grapes
-- mangoes
+- Mangoes
-- strawberries
+- Strawberries

 The pictures are of various shapes, sizes, colors, and lighting conditions.
 Some are pictures taken with a camera, some are computer generated, and some are drawn by hand.
 All types of scenes and angles are taken of the fruits, including whole, sliced, peeled, bitten, plucked, on the tree/ vine, and arranged on dishes.
 Some pictures even have false colors (like a blue apple) or are in black-and-white.
 What is consistent among these images is that the fruits are true to shape, meaning there's no mashed banana, apple sauce, grape juice, or other byproducts.
 If there is a picture of a byproduct (e.g. strawberry cake), the fruit is there as well.
 Some images are of the full fruit, some are in bunches, some are only partially on the image or some of the fruit is not exactly true to shape because it's dipped in chocolate or something similar.<br>